-For fifty years now the name ‘Margo’ has been synonymous with everything that is positive and enriching in Country and Irish music.
+For fifty five years now the name ‘Margo’ has been synonymous with everything that is positive and enriching in Country and Irish music.
 Blessed with an instantly recognisable voice, a voice unlike any other in the music business, the Donegal-born singer, despite the ever changing musical trends, has remained a star attraction, muched loved by her fans, not only in Ireland and Britain, but also in the USA, Canada, Australia and other far destinations.
 It is to her eternal credit, that she still possesses an infectious enthusiasm for performing and recording, in spite of the many setbacks she has suffered, since those very early with The Keynotes.

 Much of her overwhelming popularity over the years, stems from the fact that Margo has always maintained a close relationship with her fans.
 One of her greatest attributes as a singer is her special ability to interpret a song and perform it with genuine feeling.
 Nowhere is that talent more evident than in the “The Emigrant Song” featured on Trip through Ireland album.